Wisconsin's 9th Assembly district

-The 9th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+The 9th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
 Located in southeast Wisconsin, the district is entirely contained within Milwaukee County.
-It comprises part of the city of Milwaukee's south side, including the Layton Park neighborhood, Southgate, and Polonia.
-The district also contains the Mitchell Park Domes and the historic Forest Home Cemetery.
-The district is represented by Democrat Marisabel Cabrera, since January 2019.
+It comprises the village of West Milwaukee and part of the south side of the city of Milwaukee, including the Layton Park neighborhood and Southgate.
+The district also contains the Mitchell Park Domes, historic Forest Home Cemetery, Aurora St. Luke's Medical Center, Jackson Park, and the Potawatomi Hotel & Casino.
+The district is represented by Democrat Priscilla Prado, since January 2025.

 The 9th Assembly district is located within Wisconsin's 3rd Senate district, along with the 7th and 8th Assembly districts.